 High Efficiency: The absence of external components reduces insertion loss, preserving radiation efficiency.

-These improvements confirm that the integrated IDC and MI not only replace external components but also outperform them in terms of stability, bandwidth, and manufacturability..
+These improvements confirm that the integrated IDC and MI not only replace external components but also outperform them in terms of stability, bandwidth, and manufacturability.

 Results And Discussion

-The measurement results plotted in Fig. 3 and Fig. 4 clearly demonstrate the influence of the integrated impedance matching network (IMN) on the performance of the proposed spiral resonator (SR) antenna, as designed and detailed in Chapter II [50].
+The measurement results plotted in Figure 3 and Figure 4 clearly demonstrate the influence of the integrated impedance matching network (IMN) on the performance of the proposed spiral resonator antenna (SR), as designed and detailed in Section II [46].
 It should be noted that the IMN was embedded within the feedline while maintaining the same feed port position and reference plane as in the conventional prototype, ensuring that performance variations are solely due to the IMN integration rather than feed relocation.

-The measurement results plotted in Fig. 3 clearly demonstrate the influence of the integrated impedance matching network (IMN) on the performance of the proposed spiral resonator (SR) antenna.
-The reflection coefficient (S11) improvement was quantified using the linear magnitude of reflection (|Γ|), derived from measured S11 (dB) as |Γ| = 10(S11/20).
+The measurement results plotted in Figure 3 clearly demonstrate the influence of the integrated impedance matching network (IMN) on the performance of the proposed spiral resonator (SR) antenna.
+The improvement in the reflection coefficient (S11) was quantified using the linear magnitude of reflection (|Γ|), derived from the measured S11 (dB) as |Γ| = 10(S11/20).
 For the conventional antenna, S11 = –16.5 dB (|Γ| = 0.149), while for the proposed dual-function antenna, S11 = –23.7dB (|Γ| = 0.065).
-This corresponds to a reduction of reflected power by approximately 56.38% (or 43.64% as rounded in Table 1), confirming the effectiveness of the embedded IMN in enhancing impedance matching.
+This corresponds to a reduction in reflected power of approximately 56.38% (or 43.64% as rounded in Table 1), confirming the effectiveness of the embedded IMN in enhancing impedance matching.
 Figure 3 shows the measured S11 curves obtained using a Agilent N5222A Vector Network Analyzer (VNA) with Short – Open – Load – Through (SOLT) calibration; the fabricated prototypes (FR4, εr = 4.4, h = 1.6 mm) are shown in the inset photograph.

-Examining the spiral resonator design (Subsection II-C), the square SR element combined with the aperture-coupled feed (Subsection II-D) contributes to more controlled current distribution, which in turn improves radiation characteristics.
-The measured far-field patterns at 2.45 GHz, depicted in Fig. 4(a) and Fig. 4(b), demonstrate that in the E-plane, the proposed antenna exhibits a more directive and symmetric main lobe compared to the conventional antenna.
+Examining the spiral resonator design (Subsection II-C), the square SR element combined with the aperture-coupled feed (Subsection II-D) contributes to a more controlled current distribution, which in turn improves radiation characteristics.
+The measured far-field patterns at 2.45 GHz, depicted in Fig 4(a) and Fig 4(b), demonstrate that in the E-plane the proposed antenna exhibits a more directive and symmetric main lobe compared to the conventional antenna.
 In the H-plane, the radiation pattern shows reduced distortion and enhanced stability, confirming the benefits of both the spiral resonator geometry and the aperture-coupled feeding configuration.

-Finally, the specific design of the integrated IMN (Subsection II-E), combining IDC and meandered inductors, allows fine-tuning of the impedance profile without adding extra components.
-The measurement results confirm that this dual-function approach not only enhances S11 performance but also positively impacts radiation gain and efficiency.
-These findings validate that the methodology described in Chapter II—covering overall configuration, SR geometry, aperture-coupled feed, and integrated matching—successfully translates into tangible improvements in antenna performance, demonstrating the effectiveness of embedding the IMN within the antenna structure for broadband wireless applications.
+Finally, the specific design of the integrated IMN (Subsection II-E), which combines IDC and meandered inductors, allows fine-tuning of the impedance profile without adding additional components.
+The measurement results confirm that this dual-function approach not only enhances the performance of S11 but also positively impacts the gain and efficiency of radiation.
+These findings validate that the methodology described in Section II—covering the general configuration, SR geometry, aperture-coupled feed, and integrated matching—successfully translates into tangible improvements in antenna performance, demonstrating the effectiveness of embedding the IMN within the antenna structure for broadband wireless applications.